-Profits tax is imposed on Hong Kong-sourced profits derived from businesses carried on in Hong Kong.
+Profits tax is imposed for each tax year on Hong Kong-sourced profits derived from a trade, profession or business carried on in Hong Kong.
 There is no distinction between residents and non-residents.
 The source of profits is determined by an "operations test", i.e. identifying the activities which directly produce the relevant profits and the place where these activities are carried out.
-Expenses are generally deductible to the extent that they are incurred in the production of chargeable profits.
+Expenses are generally deductible to the extent that they are incurred in the production of assessable profits.
 However, capital expenditure is not tax-deductible.

-A tax year covers a period of twelve months commencing on 1st April and concluding on 31st March.
+A tax year covers a period of 12 months commencing on 1st April and concluding on 31st March.
 Profits earned by a person during an accounting year ending within a tax year will be deemed to be his profits for that tax year.

 Tax losses incurred cannot be carried back but can be carried forward indefinitely to offset against any future assessable profits.
 Anti-avoidance provisions contained in the Inland Revenue Ordinance restrict the use of tax losses where a change in shareholding was undertaken solely or dominantly for the purpose of utilising the losses to obtain a tax benefit.

-The tax rate is 16.5% for corporations and 15% for unincorporated businesses.
+The prevailing profits tax rate is 16.5% for corporations and 15% for unincorporated businesses.

-Salaries tax is imposed on income arising in or derived from Hong Kong from any office, employment or any pension.
+Salaries tax is imposed for each tax year on income arising in or derived from Hong Kong from any office, employment or any pension.
 For Hong Kong employment, all income derived will normally be subject to salaries tax, even if some services are performed outside of Hong Kong.
 Income from non-Hong Kong employment is only taxed to the extent that is derived from services rendered in Hong Kong.
-In determining whether an employment is a Hong Kong employment or a non-Hong Kong employment, the practice of the Inland Revenue Department is to take into account all of the relevant facts with particular emphasis on where the employment contract was negotiated and entered into and where it is enforceable, where the employer is resident and where the employee's remuneration is paid to him.
-Income from services rendered during visits to Hong Kong by a person not exceeding 60 days in any tax year will be exempt.
+In determining whether an employment is a Hong Kong employment or a non-Hong Kong employment, the practice of the Inland Revenue Department is to take into account all of the relevant facts with particular emphasis on where the employment contract was negotiated, entered into and where it is enforceable, where the employer is resident and where the employee's remuneration is paid to him.
+Income from services rendered during visits to Hong Kong by a person not exceeding 60 days in a tax year will be exempt.

 Salaries tax is charged at progressive rates from 2% to 17% on a taxpayer's net chargeable income (i.e. income after deduction of expenses and personal allowances) with the maximum amount of tax limited to the standard rate of 15% on the taxpayer's net assessable income (i.e. income after deduction of expenses but no personal allowances are granted).
-Additionally, both employer and employee are required to contribute 5% of the monthly income of the employee to a Mandatory Provident Fund (capped at HKD1,250 with effect from 1 June 2012).
+Subject to certain exceptions, both employer and employee are required to contribute 5% of the monthly income of the employee to a Mandatory Provident Fund (capped at HKD 17,500 p.a. for 2014 / 2015 and HKD 18,000 p.a. for 2015 / 2016).